Sleep as Android watches your sleep pattern trends and can tell you your chronotype, social jet lag and much more.

 You can also see your actual chronotype and chronotype trend in the Charts.

-For example: Morning Lark 2 means that you tend to wake up in the morning (that’s the Morning lark part), and that your mid sleep hour is deviated from the population average less than 80% of population (i.e. you’re on the 20th percentile.
+For example: Morning Lark 2 means that you tend to wake up in the morning (that’s the Morning lark part), and that your mid sleep hour is deviated from the population average less than 60% of population (i.e. you’re on the 40th percentile, or the second category from the center.
 That’s the 2 part).

-Sleep as Android does not actually use the normal definition of workdays and weekdays, but compute „work-like days“ and „weekend-like days“ from your historical data.
+Sleep as Android does not actually use the normal definition of workdays and weekend-days, but compute „work-like days“ and „weekend-like days“ from your historical data.

 You can also see your actual social jet lag in the Charts.